Low Earth Orbiting Navigation Experiment for Spacecraft Testing Autonomous Rendezvous and Docking (LONESTAR) - 07.29.14

 Previous ISS Missions

-STS-127: Dual RF Astrodynamic GPS Orbital Navigator Satellite (DRAGONSat) demonstrated autonomous rendezvous and docking (ARD) in low Earth orbit (LEO) and gathered flight data with a global positioning system (GPS) receiver designed for space applications.
+STS 127: Dual Radio Frequencies (RF) Astrodynamic GPS Orbital Navigator Satellite (DRAGONSat) demonstrated ARD in LEO and gathered flight data with GPS receiver designed for space applications.
 It launched from space shuttle Endeavour on July 30, 2009.

-- LONESTAR further develops autonomous navigation, rendezvous and docking software and procedures.
+- LONESTAR further develops and refines autonomous navigation, rendezvous and docking software and procedures.

-- Separation of two satellites and crosslinked communication protocols between them and the ground stations.
-Additionally, the flight will serve as a technology demostration platform for the attitude control and translation systems.
+- The experiment tests the detachment and cross-linked communication protocols between the two satellites and the ground stations.
+Additionally, the flight serves as a technology demonstration platform for the relative navigation positioning and attitude control and translation systems.

-- Future NASA missions to destinations such as asteroids will require automonous naviation systems.
+- Future NASA missions to destinations such as asteroids and other celestial bodies require the use of autonomous navigation systems.

 LONESTAR is a low cost, low risk project designed to prove that autonomous rendezvous and docking (ARD) can be performed successfully in space.

-To successfully travel beyond low Earth orbit (LEO), to the moon, Mars and beyond the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
-LONESTAR is a collaborative project with two universities (University of Texas at Austin and Texas A&M University) to each build a satellite that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.
+For successful travel beyond low Earth orbit (LEO) to the moon, Mars, and beyond, the ability for two spacecraft to autonomously rendezvous and dock (ARD) in space must be demonstrated.
+LONESTAR is a collaborative project between two universities (University of Texas at Austin and Texas A&M University) each building satellites that will ultimately rendezvous and dock with each other in space without the benefit of human intervention.

-This project will demonstrate ARD in space and provide NASA with actual flight data that is directly linked to the Space Technology Roadmap TA05 Communcaiotn and Naviation: Position, Navigation and Timing (Onboard Auto Navigation and Maneuver and Relative and Proximity Navigation).
-ARD will be utilized in future exploration programs for unmanned cargo vehicles and in space assembly.
-Data from LONESTAR will have a direct impact on the development of that capability.
+This project demonstrates autonomous rendezvous and docking (ARD) procedures in space, and provides NASA with actual flight data that is directly linked to the Space Technology Roadmap TA05 Communication and Navigation: Position, Navigation and Timing (Onboard Auto Navigation and Maneuver and Relative and Proximity Navigation).
+ARD will be utilized in future exploration programs for unmanned cargo vehicles and in assembly of future space structures.
+Data from LONESTAR have a direct impact on the development of that capability.
+Each incremental stage in the LONESTAR project benefits NASA by increasing the agency’s knowledge of a currently emerging field where rapid development and cost-effective projects are a major focus.

 Student education is enhanced by engaging in a real world scenario including requirements, geographical distance, system engineering, project management, and dealing with diverse cultures.
 This project will also develop critical skills that will be invaluable to NASA in the future as the aerospace workforce continues to mature and retire.
 This project also gives NASA insight into the best and brightest students.

-LONESTAR will be stowed in passive stowage carrier within the pressurized SpaceX-5 cargo space.
-It will be transferred to the ISS and stowed until its operational timeframe.
-Unstowed, it will be attached to the NASA JSC ejection system developed for use on the JEM-EF robotic arm.
-After the crew has activated the deployment mechanism, LONESTAR will be transferred through the JEM airlock to the External Facility from which it will be released.
-Once in an independent trajectory, AggieSat-4 will eject the BEVO-2 satellite.
+LONESTAR is stowed in a passive stowage carrier within the pressurized SpaceX-5 cargo space.
+LONESTAR is then transferred to the ISS and stowed, until its operational timeframe.
+Prior to operations, LONESTAR is attached to the NASA JSC Space Station Integrated Kinetic Launcher for Orbital Payload Systems (SSIKLOPS) ejection system, developed for use on the JEM-EF robotic arm.
+After the crew has activated the deployment mechanism, LONESTAR is transferred through the JEM airlock, to the JEM External Facility, from which LONESTAR is deployed by SSIKLOPS.
+Once in an independent orbital trajectory, AggieSat-4 will eject the BEVO-2 satellite.

-The crew will transfer, stow and unstow the LONESTAR.
-The ISS crew will attach the LONESTAR to the ejection mechanism and transfer the assembly through the JEM airlock.
-The crew will release the LONESTAR from the JEM robotic arm.
-After release, LONESTAR will be programmed to activate the AggieSat-4.
-AggieSat-4 will activate upon release.
-The two freefliers will perform crosslink communications and communications with GPS and ground stations.
+The crewmember transfers, stows and unstows LONESTAR.
+The ISS crew attaches LONESTAR to the ejection mechanism, and transfers the assembly through the JEM airlock.
+The crew releases LONESTAR from the JEM robotic arm using SSIKLOPS.
+After release, LONESTAR is programmed to first activate AggieSat-4 nanosatellite .
+Then the BEVO-2 nanosatellite activates upon its decoupling from AggieSat-4.
+The two freeflying nanosatellites then perform cross-linked communications with GPS and ground stations.

 TAMU is designing the Aggiesat -4 satellite, purchasing test and flight hardware and beginning subsystem build and testing.
 UT students are designing the BEVO-2 satellite which will be deployed from the AggieSat-4 satellite.
 Students are purchasing and testing flight subststems.
 Students are also writing the requirements and the iCD between the two satellites which compose the LONESTAR payload experiment.